 - Add the leek, garlic and oregano and cook until softened and fragrant (approx 3 minutes).

-- Add 1 cup of arborio rice, and stir to coat with the liquid in the pan.
+- Add arborio rice, and stir to coat with the liquid in the pan.

 Pressure cook the risotto

 - Close and lock the Instant Pot lid.
-Ensure that the steam release handle valve is set to 'Sealing'.
+Ensure that the valve is set to 'Sealing'.

 - Press the 'Pressure cook' button, and set it to pressure cook for 5 minutes.

-- When the time is up, use the quick release option to open the Instant Pot (press 'Cancel' then carefully turn the steam release handle to the 'Venting' position).
+- When the time is up, use the quick release option to open the Instant Pot [Note 1].
 When the float valve has dropped, open the Instant Pot.

-- Stir through 1 tablespoon of butter and the grated zucchini, then serve topped with the Parmesan cheese.
+- Stir through butter and the shredded zucchini, then serve topped with the Parmesan cheese.